 I cut holes out for eyes and mouth, so the black of the shirt showed through.
 Then I zig-zag stitched the outlines, and did a straight stitch around the mouths and eyes.

 I was happy to have festive children for the occasion.
-And everything except Iris's t-shirt should fit again next year!
+And everything except Little Sister's t-shirt should fit again next year!

 |The crowd for pumpkin carving|